Why You Should Keep the Thorn in Your Flesh

 Paul understood exactly why God wanted him to keep his thorn.
 God's grace would help him serve God better even in his weakness.
 Too often we think God wants the strongest and near-perfect servants.
 On the contrary, God wants weak servants because His strength is made perfect in weakness.

-Paul concluded that he would rather not only keep his thorn but he would rather glory in his infirmities in order for the power of Christ to rest upon him and remain with him.
+Paul concluded that he would rather not only keep his thorn but he would also glory in his infirmities in order for the power of Christ to rest upon him and remain with him.

 Benefits of Keeping Your Thorn